Step 2: Set the study area and reporting units; develop monitoring objectives

 Step 2a: Set the study area and reporting units

-The geospatial data layers used to define the study area and reporting units were derived from the BLM’s AIM Master Sample for terrestrial and aquatic systems and included:
+The geospatial data layers used to define the study area and reporting units were derived from the BLM’s AIM Master Sample for terrestrial and lotic systems and included:

 - BLM field office boundaries